 Are you interested in heart-centered travel?

-Be part of our global mission to get clean water access to those in need and join The Waterbearers Travel Team to deliver clean water systems to children in Nicaragua.
+Be part of our global mission to get clean water access to those in need and join The Waterbearers Travel Team to deliver clean water systems to families in Nicaragua.

 Global Service and Self-Expansion

-Managua is the bustling capital, where roughly one quarter of the population lives.
-You’ll have the opportunity to work with the children of the Fyera Foundation, an organization founded years ago by Waterbearer Ambassador Sheva Carr.
-Make a magical connection interacting with these children sharing arts, crafts, music a space in the heart.
-The coastal region of Chinnendega is where we’ll be hosted by El Coco Loco Resort, a tropical yoga retreat and surfing paradise, where we will work with more children in the high school and in nearby villages.
+Managua is the bustling capital, where roughly one-quarter of the population lives.
+You’ll have the opportunity to meet the children of the Fyera Foundation, an organization founded years ago by Waterbearer Ambassador Sheva Carr.
+Make a magical connection interacting with these children who share their arts, crafts, music, and a space in your heart.
+The coastal region of Chinandega is where we’ll be hosted by El Coco Loco Resort, a tropical yoga retreat, and surfing paradise.
+We will work with more children in the high school and families in nearby villages.
 Important playful work via Waves of Hope Foundation.

 Community and Fun & Adventure

-Enjoy meeting and traveling with our like-minded community, who choose to travel with purpose.
-There will be time to relax, practice yoga, surf, ride horses on the beach, and even hike a volcano.
+Enjoy meeting and traveling with our like-minded community, who choose to travel with a purpose.
+There will be time to relax, practice yoga, surf, ride horses on the beach, and visit a volcano.
 You won’t want to miss this exciting adventure.
 The Waterbearers travel in small groups, so space is limited.
 If this interests you save the date and sign up below.

-All-inclusive: Accommodations, meals and transportation, scheduled activities (volcano visit/hike, cultural exchange program with children and communities), excursions with bilingual guides, plus daily yoga/meditation/movement taught by Shakti Naam instructor and Waterbearer Erin Toppenberg, and clean water system training by The Waterbearers.
-International Air Travel not included and optional surf lessons.
+All-inclusive: Accommodations, meals, and transportation, scheduled activities, cultural exchange program with children and communities), excursions with bilingual guides, plus daily yoga/meditation/movement taught by Shakti Naam instructor and Waterbearer Co-Founder Erin Toppenberg, and clean water system training by The Waterbearers.
+International Air Travel is not included, surf lessons are optional.

 A deposit of $800.00 is required to hold a reservation.
 Cancellations made prior to 60 days of departure are 50% refundable.
 No refunds after 60 days (March 22).
-The Waterbearers Journeys and Be Like Water, LLC reserve the right to cancel or reschedule a trip, due to unforeseen circumstances.
+The Waterbearers reserve the right to cancel or reschedule a trip, due to unforeseen circumstances.
 Click on the PayPal link below to send your deposit via credit card.

-3 nights in Managua at the 3-star Hotel Camino Real conveniently located and close to the airport.
+First night in Managua at the 3-star Hotel Camino Real conveniently located close to the airport.
 Amenities include 24-hour front desk, outdoor pool, Wifi, restaurant, gym and spa and room service.
 Deluxe rooms feature two full-size beds.

 Upon arrival in Managua, we stay one night to rest from our international flights.
 Welcome reception and orientation at 7:00 pm.

-The next morning after a healthy-hearty breakfast we head to the coast, a 3-hour scenic drive of rural landscapes and volcanoes.
-Lunch will be provided along the way.
-Then we check into El Coco Loco, where we will be met by our owner hosts, and learn about our community service work, as well as exciting activities planned.
+The next morning after a healthy-hearty breakfast we head to the coast, a 3.5-hour scenic drive of rural landscapes and volcanoes.
+Lunch will be provided upon arrival at El Coco Loco after we check in.
+After lunch, we will meet our owner hosts, and learn about our community service work, as well as exciting activities planned.

 During our 4 day stay here, we will visit the high school that El Coco Loco’s foundation Waves of Hope built, and meet the children.
 Many families within the community and neighboring communities do not have access to clean water.
 Each family home typically has a hand dug well.
 Some of these provide a decent quantity of water but the majority of them run dry, often up to two months before the end of the dry season.
 When the rain comes in May, the wells are replenished.
 However, this often causes a secondary and, in many cases, much larger issue: the contamination of the wells with both human and livestock waste.
 This leads to a variety of serious stomach and health ailments often causing severe weight-loss and in some of the worst cases even death.
 We will visit some of these local villages and deliver our clean water systems and training.

-There will be time to relax and enjoy the sun and the surf, and welcome the much needed rain, if it happens!
-We will rise with the sun and practice Shakti Naam yoga, or just go with the flow.
-We will also hike to the top of a volcanoe, a beautiful breathtaking experience to catch the sunset from its peak, and hike down again with our headlamps.
-Surf lessons are a must here, if you’ve never tried it, now’s the time (optional).
+There will be time to relax and enjoy the sun and the surf, and welcome the much-needed rain if it happens!
+We will rise to the sun and practice Shakti Naam yoga, or just go with the flow.
+There are plenty of activities including paddle boarding, surf lessons, horse riding or just relax by the pool or walk on the beach.

-On the 5th day of our journey, after greeting the sun, yoga or surf, we head back to Managua for a city tour and more important playful work with the children of the Fyera Foundation The Sunflower Kids.
+On the 6th day after breakfast and check out, we head back to Managua to visit with the SunFlower Kids, children of the Fyera Foundation.
 “From the beginning, our vision at Sunflower SunPower Kids was not just to help impoverished children in Nicaragua, but to empower kids to empower one another.
-We hope to show affluent children in developed nations that their care is powerful and can make a difference in the world.” – Sheva Carr, Founder
+We hope to show affluent children in developed nations that their care is powerful and can make a difference in the world.” – Sheva Carr, Founder.

 Do I need a visa?
 No, but holders of US, Canadian, British, Australia, New Zealand and most European countries will pay $10 for a tourist card on arrival.
 A valid Passport with minimum 6-months before expiration date from the time you travel.